hylo-lang/specification/spec.md

     let l = A.n     // OK
     ```

-5. An identifier may contain be suffixed by a method introducer if and only if its entity identifier refers to a method declaration for which an explicit or synthesized method implementation for the same method introducer exists.
+5. An identifier may be suffixed by a method introducer if and only if its entity identifier refers to a method declaration for which an explicit or synthesized method implementation for the same method introducer exists.

 6. (Example)

     ```val
     type Vector2 {
       var x: Double
       var y: Double